I Had Passive Suicidal Ideation. Here’s What Everyone Should Know

 This is not uncommon.
 When researchers from the University of Michigan asked 165 college students who were at elevated risk for suicide what kept them from seeking treatment, 66% pointed to a perception that they didn’t need it — that their problems weren’t “serious enough to warrant professional help,” the study authors wrote.
 But there doesn’t have to be a hierarchy whereby only thoughts of a specific content are deserving of support.
 Suicidal ideation in any form shouldn’t be taken lightly.

 Other systemic barriers to getting treatment exist too.
-These include lack of insurance, lack of funding to pay for services, and poor quality of services, including a dearth of options that feel safe, which is an especially big problem in the Black community.
+These include lack of insurance, lack of funding to pay for services, and poor quality of services, including a dearth of options that feel safe, which is an especially big problem in Black communities.
 Therapy can feel like a privilege that’s inaccessible to many.
-Even in the UK, where I’m based and where free healthcare is available through the NHS, patients often find themselves facing agonizingly long wait times.
+Even in the UK, where I’m based and where free healthcare is available through the NHS, patients often find themselves facing agonisingly long wait times.

 A silver lining to the current pandemic is that it has led to an uptick in telemedicine mental health services.
 Therapeutic services such as Talkspace and peer support chat platforms like Supportiv may be an option for people who can’t access or afford traditional therapy and have no one talk to about how they’re feeling.
 If you’re considering using an online company, though, do your research and ask questions to ensure that your privacy is protected and that practices are conducted ethically.